sunng87/pgwire/README.md

 This library implements PostgreSQL Wire Protocol, and provide essential APIs to write PostgreSQL comptible servers and clients.

-This library is a work in progress.
+This library is a work in progress and in its relatively early stage.
+There is no guarantee for API stability.
+I'm constantly introducing break changes during this period.
+And also sorry for lack of API docs, examples may get you familiar with its usage.

 ## Status